mvonderlieth/RepData_PeerAssessment1/PA1_template.md

     }
 }

-# when testing data may not represent full set of data.
+# when testing, data may not represent full set of data.
 # set test to TRUE when exploring data
 zipFile = "./activity.zip"

 if (file.exists(zipFile)) {
     # load data as globals
     loadCsvData(zipFile,dataFile="./activity.csv",test=FALSE,testSampleSize=1000)

+    WorkingDataFromSource <<- convertIntervalToTime(WorkingDataFromSource)
 } else {
     stop (paste("The data file",zipFile,"doesn't exist, make sure to set the working directory!"))
 }
 ```

 ## What is mean total number of steps taken per day?